LPastine/java-masterclass/src/finalexplored/Notes.md

 If you use final for method parameters, this means you cannot assign any values to the method parameters in the code.

+## Controlling Change

+Java provides mechanisms to control changes, and extensibility of your code, at many different levels.

+You can prevent:
+- Changes to data in Instance fields, which is called the state of the object by not allowing clients or subclasses to have access to these fields.
+- Changes to methods, by not allowing code to override or hide existing functionality
+- Your classes from being extended
+- Instantiation of your classes